- Water tests

 - Help & Services

-The drinking water for Winterthur is sourced from the Töss groundwater stream (Linsental and Zell).
-Approximately 30 000 m3 – that is 30 million liters – are extracted daily.
-The quality is so high that no further treatment is required.
+The drinking water in Winterthur comes from the groundwater stream of the Töss River in the areas of Linsental and Zell.
+Around 30,000 m³ of water per day – approximately 30 million liters – are extracted from these groundwater resources.
+The water quality in Winterthur is so high that no additional treatment is required before it enters the public supply network.

 Water quality is continuously monitored by the public utility.
-However, their responsibility ends at the house connection – the owner is responsible for quality within the building.
+However, the responsibility of the water supplier ends at the building connection.
+Inside the building, the property owner or operator is responsible for maintaining water quality in the plumbing system.

-Even though the public water supply meets the highest standards, contaminants can enter on the way to the tap – for example through old pipes, fixtures, or stagnant water.
-These can release heavy metals, bacteria, or other residues into the water.
+Even though the public Winterthur water supply meets very high quality standards, changes can occur between the house connection and the tap.
+Old pipes, fittings, or stagnant water may release heavy metals, bacteria, or other contaminants into the drinking water.

 - You regularly drink tap water.

-- The water has an unusual taste, odor, or is cloudy.
+- The water has an unusual taste, smell, or appears cloudy.

 - You prepare baby food with tap water.